retirement planning | September 3, 2024

 Key Insights

-• Delaying when you receive your benefits can lead to higher monthly payments.
+• Delaying when you receive your benefits can lead to higher monthly payments and help protect you financially, especially if you live a long time.

 • Cash flow needs, your spouse’s plans, and your financial goals are all important factors to consider.